saulius-lipkevicius/Transformed_GA/model/README.md

 * The maximum lump length can't exceed 512 tokens.

 Check *Class CustomerDataset* how it should be implemented.
 However, the last thing to consider is training time, training time is approximaly linearly dependent on *max_len*. (linkas)

+In case you have specific data, you can train *tokenizer* on your own. (https://huggingface.co/quicktour/transformers).
+More considerations can be found in [Further_improvements]

 ## Train
 ----
-Following good practices data was divided up in *train*, *test*, *validation* groups with *80%*, *10%*, *10%* respectively, refer to *pairing.py*.
+(prideti papie pakeiciama heada pritaaintant specifiniui taskui) Following good practices data was divided up in *train*, *test*, *validation* groups with *80%*, *10%*, *10%* respectively, refer to *pairing.py*.
 Next, an iterator for our dataset using *torch DataLoauder* class is created, which helps to save memory compared to simply looping data and whole data loaded to memory.